faria-A7/RAG-Pipeline-Bangla-English/README.md

 - **Method/Library**: Used `pdfplumber` to extract text from the PDF.
 - **Why**: `pdfplumber` is efficient for handling scanned or complex PDFs and provides raw text extraction with minimal setup.
 - **Challenges**: Some formatting issues (e.g., extra whitespace, inconsistent line breaks) were present, addressed using `re.sub(r'\\s+', ' ', text)` in `preprocess_text`.
-- Also did the OCR PDF for the given raw pdf through the platform, (https://www.ilovepdf.com/) for better letter recognization.
+- Also, I did the "OCR PDF" for the given raw pdf through the platform (https://www.ilovepdf.com/) for better letter recognization.

 ### 2. What chunking strategy did you choose (e.g., paragraph-based, sentence-based, character limit)?
 Why do you think it works well for semantic retrieval?
 - **Strategy**: Character limit-based chunking (max 500 characters) with sentence boundaries (`re.split(r'[।\\n]'`).